Ensuring Reader Comprehension

 - Introduction to the six text structures, with a method to make them comprehensible to students.

 - Signal and transition words that assist with reading and writing

 - How to recognize author's purpose and main text structure, making it easier to determine important information

 - Guiding students in how to organize and plan their thinking for effective writing

 - Using writing exemplars to support student writing

 - Comprehending and making notes of speeches and other spoken input

 Interested and wanting to learn more?
-Register today for this upcoming workshop on September 18, 2017 at the Huntingburg Event Center.
+Register today for this upcoming workshop on February 8, 2018 at the Southern Indiana Education Center.